 - Pins and needles

 Interestingly, physical exercises like running can help lower anxiety effectively.
-While the exercise itself will tire you to an extent for the first few days, soon it will make you feel more energetic.
+While the exercise itself will tire you to an extent for the first few days, and help you fall asleep faster, soon it will make you feel more energetic.

 Depression may seem like “someone else’s problem,” but it’s surprisingly common.
 As many as 15.7 million adults in the United States had one or more depressive episodes in 2014 alone.
 That’s about 6.7% of the adult population of the country.8 Symptoms of depression include: